KerstinFe/raw2meta/README.md

 - pandas (V 2.3.1), numpy (V 2.3.1), pythonnet (V 3.0.5) and watchdog (V 6.0.0)
 - [RawFileReaderFiles from Net471](https://github.com/thermofisherlsms/RawFileReader)
   These files must be unblocked after downloading.
-  If you want to use them, you must agree to the license agreement.
+  If you want to use them, you must agree to their license agreement.

 - Only runs on Windows because some of the Thermo RawFileReader functions depend on Windows